ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 outright or use a number of means at its disposal to gather that authorization from the appropriate ROs, including for example:

-- starting interaction with the end user through the client instance
+- starting interaction with the end user facilitated by the client software, such as a redirection or user code
-- challenging the client instance through a response mechanism
+- challenging the client instance through a challenge-response mechanism
-- request that the client instance present specific additional information
+- requesting that the client instance present specific additional information, such as a user's credential or an assertion
-- contacting a RO through an out-of-band mechanism
+- contacting a RO through an out-of-band mechanism, such as a push notification
-- contacting an auxiliary software process through an out-of-band mechanism
+- contacting an auxiliary software process through an out-of-band mechanism, such as querying a digital wallet

-- any additional mechanisms defined by extensions to this protocol
+The authorization and consent gathering process in GNAP is left deliberately flexible to allow for a wide variety of different deployments, interactions, and methodologies.
 In this process, the AS can gather consent from the RO as necessitated by the access that has been requested.
 The AS can sometimes determine which RO needs to consent based on what has been requested by the client instance, such as a specific RS record, an identified user, or a request requiring specific